indigo-dc/oidc-agent/gitbook/oidc-token-exchange.md

  Advanced:
-      --cp=FILE              FILE is the path to a CA bundle file that will be used with TLS communication
+      --cp=FILE              FILE is the path to a CA bundle file that will be used with TLS communication -p, --persist              The generated account configuration is persisted.
+                             This means it can be loaded and unloaded using oidc-add.
+Do NOT use oidc-token-exchange -r to delete a persistent configuration; use oidc-gen -d instead.
       --seccomp              Enables seccomp system call filtering; allowing only predefined system calls.